espruino/EspruinoDocs/tutorials/Infrared Remote Control.md

 }
 ```

-And now, all you have to do is make the Servo motor turn your Amp's volume control and you can remote-control it!
+And now, all you have to do is make the servo motor turn your Amp's volume control and you can remote-control it!